OpenID Connect Back-Channel Logout

 The governance value is continuity.
 Login creates trust, but logout and revocation must dismantle it.
 For agents, the hazard is background work that continues under an obsolete local session.

 Security depends on validation, not mere receipt.
 The RP must verify the Logout Token, reject misuse as another JWT class, map the subject or session ID to local state, and clear only the sessions covered by the event.
-The OP should keep expiration short; the spec encourages Logout Token lifetimes preferably at most two minutes in the future.
+The OP should keep expiration short; the spec encourages Logout Token lifetimes preferably at most two minutes in the future to reduce replay value.

 Privacy still matters.
 A logout event can reveal that a user had a session with a specific RP.
-Logs should prove why the session ended without retaining unnecessary tokens, claims, browser identifiers, or user secrets.
+Logs should prove why the session ended without retaining raw Logout Tokens, bearer tokens, full claim sets, browser identifiers, or user secrets.

 Minimum Evidence Record

-An agent platform using back-channel logout should preserve the OP issuer, RP client, logout endpoint, token ID, issued-at and expiration times, subject and session mapping, validation result, local sessions affected, connector state after logout, follow-up token revocation or introspection, and any background jobs stopped or allowed to continue.
-Logs should not store raw bearer tokens or unnecessary user secrets.
+An agent platform using back-channel logout should preserve the OP issuer, RP client, registered logout endpoint, endpoint reachability status, token fingerprint, jti, issued-at and expiration times, subject and session mapping, event URI, validation result, local sessions affected, refresh-token revocation decision, connector state after logout, follow-up token introspection, and any background jobs stopped or allowed to continue.
+Logs should not store raw Logout Tokens, bearer tokens, or unnecessary user secrets.

 Defense Pattern